2000 European Grand Prix: Race

 Michael Schumacher (pictured in 2005) took his fourth win of the season and the 39th of his career.

 On lap 49, Button was duelling Herbert when he ran into the back of Herbert's car at the slow Veedol chicane, causing a hole in the leading edge of the Williams' front wing that Button failed to notice; both drivers remained on the circuit and continued.
 Barrichello made the race's final pit stop on lap 51.
 Barrichello gained seven seconds on Coulthard, but the gap was insufficient for Barrichello to maintain third place, and he dropped to fourth.
 Zonta's rear wheels locked under braking three laps later, sending him spinning into a gravel trap and then beaching on a kerb.
 Wurz outbraked Button going uphill towards the Veedol chicane on lap 61 to take tenth.
 On the next lap, Wurz went to the right of Herbert, who remained wide to allow Wurz to negotiate the Coca-Cola Kurve.
 Wurz was 16 km/h faster than Herbert and collided with him.
 Both cars spun 180 degrees into a gravel trap and retired.
 Their retirements moved Button to seventh.
 He remained there until enough water penetrated the hole in his front wing, causing a sudden electrical fault that shut down the engine on lap 65.

 Unhindered in the final 19 laps, Michael Schumacher negotiated his way past slower traffic while aquaplaning on worn tyres, finishing first for his fourth victory of the season and 39th of his career in a time of 1 hour, 42 minutes, and 0.307 seconds at an average speed of 179.540 km/h.
-Häkkinen came in second 13.822 seconds later after losing five seconds overtaking the slower cars of Herbert, Button, Wurz and Zonta, and his teammate Coulthard was one lap behind in third due to a mechanical issue.
+Häkkinen came in second 13.822 seconds later after losing five seconds overtaking the slower cars of Herbert, Button, Wurz and Zonta, and was the only other driver on the lead lap. and his teammate Coulthard was one lap behind in third due to a mechanical issue.
 Barrichello was close to Coulthard in fourth.
-Fisichella took fifth and De La Rosa registered Arrows' first points-scoring finish of 2000 in sixth.
+Fisichella took fifth and De la Rosa registered Arrows' first points-scoring finish of 2000 in sixth.
 Diniz improved eight places from his starting position of 15th to finish seventh, despite spinning three times early in the race.
 Mazzacane raced without incident, rising from 21st to eighth.
 Alesi finished last after four pit stops from a faulty gearbox and a ten-second stop-and-go penalty due to a faulty pit lane speed limiter button on his steering wheel that caused him to exceed the pit lane speed limit of 80 km/h.
 The attrition rate was high, with 9 of the 21 starters finishing the race.